dwrrehman/programming_language/three_part_system/readme.md

 The `at` instruction is used here, to often define the location of not a statement, but data which can be read or written by the program. this data can be technically included anywhere in the executable, however most of the time for executables meant for non-embedded enviornments, data must be readonly, and copied into runtime memory if you wish it to be writable.

 The `emit` statement allows one to computationally construct values which are to be emited to the executable. an interesting constraint which this instruction has, however, is that the computation needs to be compiletime known, specifically the value needs to be deduced by the constant-propagation phase of the optimizing compiler's backend. if this cannot be done, an error will be given.

+In practice, this allows for user-level construction of things like arrays (by saying `at` followed by a list of `emit`'s), maps (similar approach to arrays, with interleaved or seperate key-values being emitted), structs (by defining constants which correspond to different offsets in a struct), etc. Almost any read-only data-structure can be constructed at user level using these two instructions.

 ### Semantics of `define` and `del` statements